Resident Evil 3: Nemesis: Gameplay

 The player, playing as Jill Valentine, is evading a zombie.
-Like its predecessors, the graphical style of the game features 3D models over pre-rendered backgrounds with fixed camera angles.
+Like its predecessors, Nemesis features 3D models over pre-rendered backgrounds with fixed camera angles.

-Resident Evil 3: Nemesis is a survival horror game where the player controls the protagonist, Jill Valentine, from a third-person perspective to interact with the environment and enemies.
-The player takes control of another character for a brief portion of the game.
+Resident Evil 3: Nemesis is a survival horror game.
+The player controls Jill Valentine from a third-person perspective to interact with the environment and enemies.
+The player takes control of another character for a brief portion.
 To advance, the player explores a city while avoiding, outsmarting and defeating enemies.
 The player can interact with the environment in several ways, such as opening doors, pushing objects or climbing obstacles.
 Scattered throughout the city are weapons, ammunition and other items, which can be collected and put in the player's inventory.
 Items can be examined, used, or combined with others.
 The inventory is limited to a certain number of slots, and the player must often move items from the inventory to a storage box located in special rooms to manage space.

 The player can use a variety of firearms to defeat enemies, ranging from pistols to a rocket launcher.
 Aside from enemies, parts of the environment, such as explosive barrels, can be shot at, causing them to explode and damage nearby enemies.
 The game also introduces the ability for players to dodge attacks or perform a quick 180-degree turn to evade enemies.
 The player has a certain amount of health which decreases when attacked by enemies.
 Health is regained with first aid sprays, as well as herbs, which can be used separately or mixed together to increase their healing effect.
-The game also features an ammunition creation system that allows players to create new ammunition from different varieties of gunpowder.
+Players can create new ammunition from different varieties of gunpowder.
 In addition to engaging in combat, the player must often solve puzzles that focus on logical and conceptual challenges.